 How to financially help, not harm

-Financial advisor Paul Ruedi, CEO of Ruedi Wealth Management in Champaign, Illinois, said that in his 32 years of experience with his clients, arrangements where parents help their adult children financially work best when the parents insist that the child meet with him.
+Financial professional Paul Ruedi, CEO of Ruedi Wealth Management in Champaign, Illinois, said that in his more than 30 years of experience with his clients, arrangements where parents help their adult children financially work best when the parents insist that the child meet with him.

 “I am not against helping, but I think parents need someone between them and the children, someone to help establish realistic rules,” Ruedi said.
 “I try to get them to write an agreement with specific terms.
 For example, if it is a loan, create a loan document that gets signed.
 If it is ongoing support, we write down how much to expect and for how long.
 Then all parties sign.
 That way, if a child suddenly ‘forgets’ and starts to whine, the parents can drag out the agreement.”

 Ruedi said he also tries to spot kids that do not live in reality and are not willing to live up to any responsibility and suggests that parents not give money in those cases.
 For kids that can be helped, he asks them for their plan of attack to get back on their own two feet.
 (Learn more: Life’s milestones delayed)

 Ruedi and Steve Shwetz suggested specific ways to help adult children that do not provide excessive assistance or strain parents’ budgets.

 Shwetz suggested keeping an adult child on the parents’ health insurance plan for as long as possible or until the child can get health insurance from their employer since the cost is minimal.
 He said he did this for Spencer.
 Another easy way to help is to keep the child on the family mobile phone plan.
 Spencer is still on his family’s plan, but contributes $30 a month to cover his share, which is substantially less than he would pay on his own.